-a) Neurophysiology of Brain Function
+a) Neurophysiology of brain function

-b) Brain Mapping to guide surgical resection
+b) Brain mapping to guide surgical resection

-- Best Practice: Functional brain mapping using various tools (direct electrical stimulation, neuroimaging procedures) is used to map language, memory, motor, and sensory brain regions for optimal preoperative planning and intraoperative interventions. - Current Practice: Epilepsy programs are most often developed in reactive fashion, around local/institutional resources and using teams without the aid of consensus practice guidelines and protocols. - Resulting Gap: Inadequate knowledge and inadequate competency for functional brain mapping - Educational Need: Commonly accepted standards for functional brain mapping, including protocols for testing varying skills to identify eloquent cortex, parameters for stimulation, ability to evaluate the strength of evidence when data are not congruent a) SEP Monitoring b) MEPs Monitoring
+- Best Practice: Functional brain mapping using various tools (direct electrical stimulation, neuroimaging procedures) is used to map language, memory, motor, and sensory brain regions for optimal preoperative planning and intraoperative interventions. - Current Practice: Epilepsy programs are most often developed in reactive fashion, around local/institutional resources and using teams without the aid of consensus practice guidelines and protocols. - Resulting Gap: Inadequate knowledge and inadequate competency for functional brain mapping - Educational Need: Commonly accepted standards for functional brain mapping, including protocols for testing varying skills to identify eloquent cortex, parameters for stimulation, ability to evaluate the strength of evidence when data are not congruent a) Somatosensory evoked potential monitoring b) Motor evoked potential monitoring

-4. Intraoperative Neurophysiologic Monitoring:
+4. Intraoperative Neurophysiologic Monitoring

-Best Practice: All IOM for spinal cord monitoring adheres to the Guidelines and Standard of Care - Evidence-based guideline update: intraoperative spinal monitoring with somatosensory and transcranial electrical motor evoked potentials from the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology and the American Clinical Neurophysiology Society.

-- Current Practice: MEPs are monitored (together with SSEPs) in most of the institutions that offer spinal cord monitoring, but MEPs are not not commonly used for root monitoring.
+- Best Practice: All IOM for spinal cord monitoring adheres to the most current guidelines from the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology and the American Clinical Neurophysiology Society. - Current Practice: MEPs are monitored (together with SSEPs) in most of the institutions that offer spinal cord monitoring, but MEPs are not commonly used for root monitoring.
 MEPS interpretation is based on consistency and temporal correlation to surgical manipulations.
-Few institutions perform D waves or spinal cord mapping - Resulting Gap: Training in troubleshooting/interpretation, understanding how different mechanisms of injury are reflected in MEP changes, insufficient use of MEPs for root monitoring - Educational Need: Workshops/case presentations of MEPs monitoring and associated mechanisms of injury, understanding alarm criteria variability with mechanism of injury, Better understanding of the dipoles, far field/near field potentials c) Peripheral Nerve and Brachial Plexus Monitoring
+Few institutions perform D waves or spinal cord mapping - Resulting Gap: Training in troubleshooting/interpretation, understanding how different mechanisms of injury are reflected in MEP changes, insufficient use of MEPs for root monitoring - Educational Need: Workshops/case presentations of MEPs monitoring and associated mechanisms of injury, understanding alarm criteria variability with mechanism of injury, Better understanding of the dipoles, far field/near field potentials c) Peripheral nerve, brachial plexus, and lumbar plexus monitoring

-- Best practice: Patients are monitored using a multimodality technique: SEPs for root avulsion; Nerve action potentials (NAP) and triggered EMG for assessment of nerve functional integrity and lesion location; tcMEPs from all myotomes - Current Practice: Patients are most often monitored by a single modality, such as SEPs for root avulsion, or triggered EMG or twitches to assess functional nerve integrity in isolation. - Resulting Gap: NAP monitoring/inching technique is rarely applied, Inaccurate assessment of nerve integrity - Educational Needs: Workshops in NAP recordings/inching technique to increase reliability of our clinical correlates d) Dorsal Rhizotomy cases
+- Best practice: Patients are monitored using a multimodality technique: SEPs for root avulsion; Nerve action potentials (NAP) and triggered EMG for assessment of nerve functional integrity and lesion location; tcMEPs from all myotomes - Current Practice: Patients are most often monitored by a single modality, such as SEPs for root avulsion, or triggered EMG or twitches to assess functional nerve integrity in isolation. - Resulting Gap: NAP monitoring/inching technique is rarely applied, Inaccurate assessment of nerve integrity - Educational Needs: Workshops in NAP recordings/inching technique to increase reliability of our clinical correlates d) Procedures in dorsal rhizotomy e) Sensory-motor mapping

-- Best practice: Dorsal rhizotomy cases would include continuous and triggered EMG of lumbosacral muscles to confirm dorsal nerve roots, localize root level, grade severity of triggered EMG response to train stimulation and avoid sectioning rootlets/roots with primary external anal sphincter innervation - Current Practice: Selective dorsal rhizotomies are not performed commonly and may have variable surgical technique - Resulting Gap: some cases are performed with inadequate or incomplete IOM - Educational Needs: Courses and workshops to guide appropriate planning and implementation of IOM for rhizotomy cases e) Sensory-Motor Mapping
+Best practice: Dorsal rhizotomy cases include continuous and triggered EMG of lumbosacral muscles to confirm dorsal nerve roots, localize root level, grade severity of triggered EMG response to train stimulation and avoid sectioning rootlets/roots with primary external anal sphincter innervation

+- Current Practice: Selective dorsal rhizotomies are not performed commonly and may have variable surgical technique - Resulting Gap: Dorsal rhizotomies are performed with inadequate or incomplete IOM - Educational Needs: Courses and workshops to guide appropriate planning and implementation of IOM for rhizotomy cases